Mega Menu

 Equality, Diversity, and Inclusion are central to life at Bristol SU.
 We approach our work with positivity and celebrate our diverse and unique communities.
 Our people are proud of our values and care about creating diverse and supportive communities that are inclusive of age, disability, gender, identity, race, religion, sexual orientation, and experience.
 Use the following resources to help you reflect this and create a group for all students.

-Equality Action Plan
+EDI Action Plan

-Equality Action Plan Guidance
+EDI Action Plan and Guidance

 Your Equality Statement